nachocaru/xaprb.com/content/blog/2007-08-29-how-to-notify-event-listeners-in-mysql.md

 ---
 A high-performance application that has producers and consumers of some resource, such as a queue of messages, needs an efficient way to notify the consumers when the producer has inserted into the queue.
 Polling the queue for changes is not a good option.
 MySQL's `GET_LOCK()` and `RELEASE_LOCK()` functions can provide both mutual exclusivity and notifications.

-This post was prompted by a message to the MySQL general emailing list some time ago, but I'm finally getting around to actually testing the theoretical solution I mentioned then (I can never just think my way through anything that involves locking and waiting&#8230; I have to test it).
+This post was prompted by a message to the MySQL general emailing list some time ago, but I'm finally getting around to actually testing the theoretical solution I mentioned then (I can never just think my way through anything that involves locking and waiting...
+I have to test it).

 Here's the set-up: